micheldebree/micheldebree.nl/README.md

 With 15+ years of experience in complex and dynamic IT landscapes, I am equipped to help you build your automated solutions in an agile and sustainable way.

-After years of working for two software development companies, I started freelancing in 2014 because I was ready for a next challenge and was seeking more freedom in choice of projects to work on.

 Currently working with the following techniques:

 - [Scrum](https://www.scrum.org) /